 The Department is honored to receive generous donations from illustrious private donors who support the advancement of science and wish to foster the training of scientists.
 The donor-supported awards are considered endowment fellowships and are offered as part of the first year fellowship to incoming graduate students.
 The awards range in amount from $5,000 to $20,000.
 These awards are offered in conjunction with other types of support (i.e. TA position).
 A list of our current donors who support graduate education follows.
 We hope that this list continues to grow.

 University support for graduate students is limited to a total of six years combined as a Teaching Assistant or Graduate Student Researcher (TA limit is four years, GSR limit is six years).
 These positions provide tuition remission benefits.
-For details regarding these benefits, please visit the Academic Apprentice Personnel (AAP) link at the right.
+For details regarding these benefits, please visit the Academic Apprentice Personnel (AAP) link at left.

 Teaching Assistantships: The teaching assistant (TA) devotes approximately 20 hours per week under the guidance of the faculty to teaching laboratory or discussion sections, grading problem sets and examinations, preparing for classes, consulting with the instructors, and holding office hours.
 Exact assignment duties vary from quarter to quarter, depending on the TA's abilities and training, and the needs of the Department.
 Applications for teaching assistantships are available in the Scheduling Office (1-707D PAB).